 The Best (and Last) Kitchen Trash Can You'll Ever Buy

 Taking out the trash is a chore no more.
-Wave goodbye to germs and hello to a touch-free waste bin that will change your kitchen game for good.
+Wave goodbye to germs and hello to a touch-free trash bin that will change your kitchen game for good.

-I began my simplehuman journey about five years ago when my sister gave me their ever-popular step can as a wedding gift.
-At the time, I felt bad registering for an expensive garbage can (it's just garbage, after all), but I quickly realized that the price was more than justified.
-I was replacing a $20 plastic trash can about every six months — or when I couldn't stand the smell anymore — and every time, the experience was the same: nasty messes that couldn't be cleaned, bags that always slipped, ugly design that cluttered my tiny apartment kitchen.
+I began my simplehuman journey about five years ago when my sister gave me their ever-popular Step Can as a wedding gift.
+At the time, I felt bad registering for an expensive trash can, but I quickly realized that the price was more than justified.
+I was replacing a $20 plastic trash can about every six months — or when I couldn't stand the smell anymore — and every time, the experience was the same: nasty messes that couldn't be cleaned, bags that always slipped, ugly design that cluttered my tiny kitchen.
 Not to mention the plastic waste of tossing the spent cans.
 That maddening cycle ended with my simplehuman trash can.

-Their new-and-improved semi-round sensor can (with liner rim!) is no exception.
-I didn't think my simplehuman experience could get any better, but this touch-free, stainless steel, uber-sleek model is packed full of features I never knew I needed.
+Their new-and-improved Semi-Round Sensor Can (with liner rim!) is no exception.
+I didn't think my simplehuman experience could get any better, but this sleek, touch-free model is packed full of features I never knew I needed.

 What I Love About This Trash Can

 First, let's talk about how pretty it is.
-The brushed stainless steel (I chose the rose gold version) is coated in a germ- and smudge-resistant, nano-silver clear coat and molded into a semi-round shape that suits a softer design aesthetic.
-It's a shame it has to sit in a closet in our new house.
-I'd proudly put it on display.
+The brushed stainless steel is coated in a germ- and smudge-resistant, nano-silver clear coat and molded into a semi-round shape that suits a softer design aesthetic.
+It's a shame it has to sit in a closet in our house.

-All simplehuman trash cans use custom-fit trash bags they call "liners."
+All simplehuman trash cans use custom-fit trash bags they call liners.
 These can be bought from a variety of retailers online and in-store but not at your local grocery store.
 This seemed like a turn-off at first, but the liners are high-quality and they last.
 I buy a bulk pack about every six months for $30, which saves me money in the long run.
-Plus, if you run out, you can always use a standard 13-gallon trash bag in the interim; it just won't fit as snugly.

 The lid makes some mechanical noise when opening and closing, but it's not something I've ever noticed.
 Also, the motor is powered by AA batteries that last about nine months in a normal home-use environment.

 This trash can isn't huge.
-It's about 12 gallons (45 liters), which is slightly smaller than the standard 13-gallon cans you find at the hardware store.
+It's about 12 gallons, which is slightly smaller than the standard 13-gallon cans you find at the hardware store.
 But it seems to hold so much more than the trash cans I've owned in the past, simply because the bag never slips, allowing you to stuff it full.